lukaszkups/lukaszkups-old/content/blog/0024_php_and_jquery_based_contact_form.md

 Very often people are wondering why I don't know PHP, because webdevs tend to know it and use everyday.
 The answer is simple: I really don't like its syntax, and main development concepts - that's funny a bit, because I fell in love with javascript, which has really not so greater syntax, but in the end somehow it suits me best.

-Besides, why to use PHP if I can go on with Ruby or Python (or insert here any other popular language) instead? :)
+Besides, why to use PHP if I can go on with Ruby or Python (or insert-here any other popular language) instead? :)

 -- ł.